peterzieba/5Vpld/README.md

   * A modern version of this called <a href="https://github.com/daveho/GALasm">GALASM</a>

 ## Atmel Prochip
 Atmel Prochip is not free, however, you may be able to get a trial license from Microchip.
-It is nonetheless worth installing regardless because there are newer fitters for the ATF150x devices that can be extracted from this package.
+It is nonetheless worth installing regardless because there are newer fitters for the ATF150x devices that can be extracted from this installation.
 These can be used with other workflows and so having these is pretty useful.
-The newer versions of the fitters should be 1918 (3-21-07).
+The newer versions of the fitters should mention version 1918 (3-21-07) when invoked from a command line.

 ## Quartus via POF2JED
 * It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various EPM series CPLDs from Altera.